Our Impact

 Orphan Care

-Godlink is currently providing full boarding, daily meals, and essential educational supplies for nine orphans in Zambia.
+Godlink is currently providing full boarding, daily meals, and essential educational supplies for eight orphans in Zambia.
 They are being given the opportunity to thrive through consistent care, a safe place to live, and access to quality education.
 Your support makes it possible for each of them to dream, grow, and build a brighter future.

 Medical Care